 File > Add Folder to Workspace...).
 Open the folder for the whole

-- You'll be prompted to install the RLS.
-Once installed, the RLS should start
+- You'll be prompted to install the Rust server.
+Once installed, it should start

 This extension provides options in VSCode's configuration settings.
 These

 rust.*, which are passed directly to RLS, and the